bookofproofs/bookofproofs.github.io/_sources/history/20th-century/amitsur.md

 * Despite the misgivings, the British army formed a brigade of Jewish volunteers which Amitsur joined.
 * Amitsur was involved in this action.
 * Amitsur was awarded an M.Sc. in 1946 and by the time he was awarded a Ph.D. in 1950 the State of Israel was already two years old, having been declared on 14 May 1948.
-* Exactly when Amitsur changed his name is unclear but it must have been around the time that the  State of Israel came into being.
 * The reason was certainly to adopt a Hebrew name and a paper On a lemma of Kaplansky he had published in Hebrew in 1949 already gives the name of the author as Amitsur.
 * However, the report on Amitsur's thesis which Levitzki wrote in 1950 is entitled "Report on the Thesis of Shimshon Amitsur" but in the text of the report Levitzki refers to the author as Kaplan.
 * Amitsur published several papers immediately after the 1949 paper we mentioned above.